ThisIsPIRI/classroom-timer/readme.md

 A web-based timer for classrooms.
 May not be accurate or up-to-date.
 Use with Chrome and the arguments --disable-web-security and --user-data-dir is recommended.

 ## Features
-- Display the current time, current/next subject, how much time is left before the next class/recess/end of all classes and<del>, most importantly,</del> today's lunch menu.
+- Display the current time, current/next subject, how much time is left before the next class/recess/end of all classes and<del>, most importantly,</del> today's lunch/dinner menu.
 You have to manually set the URL to fetch the menu from before the lunch menu can be displayed.
-- Play sound some time before the class/recess starts.
-Unfortunately, no sound is included; you have to insert your own.

 ## Dependencies
 Requires rainbow.js and file.js from [my JS Library](https://github.com/ThisIsPIRI/js-library).
 Put them in lib directory.